verticlabs/html-boilerplate/docs/guideline-css.md

 * One module per file.
 * Put variables in the vars.scss file.
 * If possible, use third-party stuff as-is, but make sure it doesn't mess up your modules or base styles.
+* Concatenate and minify before deploying to live environments.
 * Be sensible.

 ## Code structure